dotnetKyle/DoD-PKI-OpenSSL/DoD/1B_SigningCA/README.md

        openssl x509 -noout -text -in public/signing.cert.pem

-Next: Create a localhost Server Certificate
+Next: Create a Client Certificate

+Back To: Table of Contents